khanqais/Color-Flipper/README.md

 # Random Color Generator 🎨

 A simple Random Color Generator app that uses HTML, CSS, and JavaScript.
 When the "Click me" button is clicked, a random color is generated and displayed , along with its RGB value.
+In simple there is only 4 color and in hex all colors are present

 ## Features
 - 🎲 **Random Color Generation**: Generates a random RGB color each time the button is clicked.